Multiple Offers on a House: 7 Tests to Select the Best

 Test 5: Most convenient closing date

-The closing date can impact your selling timeline, especially if you’re coordinating a move or buying another home.
+The closing date can affect your selling timeline, especially if you’re trying to line up a move or coordinate buying your next home at the same time.

 “All offers being equal, I would love that offer if it made a big difference for my seller,” he explains.
 “It can be a game changer, even if [my seller] needs to accept a little bit less money for that to happen.”